dataiku/dss-visual-edit/dash_tabulator/README.md

    ```

 2. **Configuration**:
-   The project includes Jest configuration in `jest.config.js` and Babel configuration in `.babelrc` to support ES modules, JSX, and a browser-like environment (via `jsdom`).
+   The project includes Babel configuration in `.babelrc` to support ES modules, JSX, and a browser-like environment (via `jsdom`).

 3. **Test Files**:
    Unit tests are located in `src/**/*.test.*`